MovingBlocks/Terasology/docs/Playing.md

 `java -jar libs/Terasology.jar -headless -homedir=server`

-This will launch the server and store game files in the "server" subdir at the place you launch from (otherwise it'll use the default path, which could clash with a client on the same system).
+This will launch the server and store game files in the "server" subdir at the place you launch from (otherwise it'll use the default path, which could clash with a client on the same System).
 You can add `-serverPort=#####` to run on a different port than default 25777.

 In this case *there is no default player with rights beyond "chat"*.
 You need to gain admin powers yourself using the `oneTimeAuthorizationKey` that generates in the server's `config.cfg`.
 This gives you all permission types except "debug"